creativeweapons/Validator/README.md

 MiniFramework\Validator
 =======================

-Simple Validation Class for PHP, it's a part of Creative Weapons - MiniFramework and it perfect integrate with all other modules.
+Simple Validation Class for PHP, it's a part of Creative Weapons - MiniFramework and it perfect integrates with all other modules.

 Uses
 ====